 Draco's smirk slipped into a small smile and nodded, "Just a lot on my mind."

-Hermione stopped walking, causing Draco to stop as well, she then placed a hand on his shoulder, "Do you want to talk about it?"
+Hermione stopped walking, causing Draco to stop as well.
+She then placed a hand on his shoulder, and softly asked, "Do you want to talk about it?"

 "Of course," Hermione replied, "you know I can keep a secret."

 Of course he knew that, but hearing her say it just made him want to tell her the truth, the whole truth but… no, not yet.

 "Okay," he began, "I had a dream, a premonition, about the Tournament and… Harry."

 Hermione's eyes widen in surprise and curiosity, "What did you dream about exactly?"